Fundraising Events to Benefit Community Projects

 Tinsel & Treasures

 Since 1994, Tinsel & Treasures, a holiday market, has been a premier social and economic event for the Junior League of Lafayette and the community.
 First held at the Cajundome, the market later moved to the Cajundome Convention Center.
-Through the years the market has grown to include 140 merchants from across the United States and is now visited by over 10,000 shoppers each year.
-In the past thirteen years, this event has raised in over $3.9 million dollars, which has been used to provide financial support for Junior League of Lafayette and its Mission to promote voluntarism, develop the potential of women, and improve the community through the effective action and leadership of trained volunteers.
+Through the years the market has grown to include over 135 merchants from across the United States and is now visited by over 10,000 shoppers each year.
+Since its inception, Tinsel & Treasures has raised over $5.6 million dollars, which has been used to provide financial support for Junior League of Lafayette and its Mission to promote voluntarism, develop the potential of women, and improve the community through the effective action and leadership of trained volunteers.

 Something to Talk About – Occasions We Celebrate in South Louisiana